Tiananmen: Incidents

 The portrait weighs 1.5 t, and is replaced by a spare whenever it is vandalized.
 In 1989, three dissidents, including Yu Dongyue, attacked the portrait with eggs during the 1989 Tiananmen Square protests and massacre.
 Yu was sentenced to life imprisonment but was released on bail 17 years later in 2006.
 On May 12, 2007, the portrait of Mao caught fire.
 A 35-year-old unemployed man from Urumqi was arrested for the incident.
 About 15% of the portrait was damaged, and had to be repaired later.
 On April 5, 2010, a protester threw ink in a plastic bottle and hit a wall near the portrait.
 He was then arrested.

 National symbol

-Due to its historical significance, Tiananmen is featured on the National Emblem of the People's Republic of China.
+Due to its historical significance, Tiananmen is featured on the national emblem of China.
 It has also been featured in the designs of stamps and coins issued by the People's Republic of China.